-Dr Nicholas Mills was born in Glasgow and raised in Scotland and North America.
-He studied Medicine and Pharmacology at the University of Edinburgh, graduating in 2000.
+Professor Nicholas Mills was born in Glasgow and lived in Scotland and North America, before studying Medicine and Pharmacology at the University of Edinburgh, graduating in 2000.
 He undertook his clinical training at the Western General Hospital and Royal Infirmary in Edinburgh before joining the Centre for Cardiovascular Science in 2003.
-Dr Mills is currently a Reader in Cardiology and British Heart Foundation Intermediate Clinical Research Fellow at the University of Edinburgh and Consultant Cardiologist at the Royal Infirmary of Edinburgh.
+Dr Mills is currently a Professor of Cardiology and British Heart Foundation Intermediate Clinical Research Fellow at the University of Edinburgh, and a Consultant Interventional Cardiologist at the Royal Infirmary of Edinburgh.

 The aim of his research is to understand the mechanisms of vascular and myocardial injury in patients with coronary heart disease, and to use this insight to develop novel strategies and treatments to improve outcomes for patients.
 He leads the Cardiovascular Outcomes Research Edinburgh (CORE) group, which brings together expertise in cardiovascular science, medicine, epidemiology, and public health.
 Their goal is to translate research into better patient care and improved clinical outcomes.